-The ICCVAM recommendations on the VM7Luc tests formed the basis for Test Guideline 455 issued in 2012 and updated most recently in 2016 by the Organisation for Economic Co-operation and Development (OECD).
-Adoption of Test Guideline 455 means that the VM7Luc tests can be used in the 34 OECD member countries to identify substances that induce or inhibit human ER activity in vitro.
+The ICCVAM recommendations on the VM7Luc tests formed the basis for Test Guideline 455 issued in 2012 and updated most recently in 2016 by the Organization for Economic Co-operation and Development (OECD).
+Adoption of Test Guideline 455 means that the VM7Luc tests can be used in the 35 OECD member countries to identify substances that induce or inhibit human ER activity in vitro.

 Background on the VM7Luc Validation Study

 The VM7Luc test was developed by Xenobiotic Detection Systems, Inc., under the name LUMI-CELL with support from NIEHS Small Business Innovation Research grant ES10533-03.
-The test method measures the extent to which a substance induces or inhibits TA activity via ER-mediated pathways in recombinant VM7Luc4E2 cells.
+The test method measures the extent to which a substance induces or inhibits TA activity via ER-mediated pathways in VM7Luc4E2 cells.

 The VM7Luc4E2 cell line was derived from a variant of the MCF7 human breast cancer cell line that endogenously expresses both human ER forms, ERα and ERβ.
-The variant cell line contains four copies of a synthetic oligonucleotide containing the estrogen response element upstream of the mouse mammary tumor viral promoter and the firefly luciferase gene is used as a reporter, causing the VM7Luc4E2 cells to emit measurable light in response to estrogen and estrogen-like substances.
+The variant cell line contains four copies of a synthetic oligonucleotide containing the estrogen response element upstream of the mouse mammary tumor viral promoter.
+The firefly luciferase gene is used as a reporter, causing the VM7Luc4E2 cells to emit measurable light in response to estrogen and estrogen-like substances.

 An independent international peer review panel met in 2011 to review the study results.
 They agreed with ICCVAM draft test method recommendations that an in vitro test method may be used as an initial screen to identify substances with the potential to enhance or inhibit activation of the estrogen receptor.
-The panel of 16 expert scientists from six countries reviewed data from the validation study, made recommendations on future studies that could further enhance the usefulness of the LUMI-CELL test method, and commented on draft performance standards that could be used to expedite the evaluation of similar test methods.

 VM7Luc Test Method in the Tox21 Program

-NICEATM nominated the LUMI-CELL agonist and antagonist assays for evaluation and adoption by the Tox21 program.
-The assays have now been translated to a high throughput format using 1536-well plates by the National Center for Advancing Translational Sciences and have been used to screen all compounds in the Tox21 10K chemical library.
-More about NICEATM support of the Tox21 program
+NICEATM nominated the VM7Luc agonist and antagonist tests for evaluation and adoption by the Tox21 program.
+The assays have now been translated to a high-throughput format using 1536-well plates by the National Center for Advancing Translational Sciences and have been used to screen all compounds in the Tox21 10K chemical library.

 Transmittal of Recommendations to Federal Agencies